 Disney has always been popular for those with allergies or special diets.
 Ronto Roasters and Docking Bay 7 in Galaxy’s Edge are no exception, and each has menu options for those who are plant-based, gluten-free, etc.

-Even though Galaxy’s Edge is the clear winner, Universal is making great strides in accomodating special diets.
-We recently attended Mardi Gras at Universal and were surprised by the number of vegetarian, gluten-free, and vegan options.
+Even though Galaxy’s Edge is the clear winner, Universal is making great strides in accommodating special diets.

 Don’t worry; I didn’t forget about Butterbeer or the Milk Stand – that’s coming up next.

 The drinks at Galaxy’s Edge vs. The Wizarding World